kfcampbell/kfcampbell.github.io/_posts/2020-06-09-go-allocators.markdown

 // argument, not a pointer to it.
 ```

-For the sake of simplicity, we'll focus on slices for the rest of this post.

-What happens if we try to use the `new` keyword to instantiate a slice?
+What happens if we try to use the `new` keyword to instantiate a slice, for example?
 Well, the compiler gets angry:

 ```go
 package main